 The Online Questionnaire is our preferred method to receive comments.
-Alternatively, you can download the Form E from the above website.
+Alternatively, you can download the Form E from the above website. www.fenland.gov.uk/localplansurvey localplan@fenland.gov.uk or Local Plan Team Fenland District Council Fenland Hall, County Road March PE15 8NQ

-Copies of the Plan and the Response Form are available at:
+Copies of the Plan and the Response Form are available at local libraries in the district.